Similkameen Valley Road Trip, Osoyoos to Princeton — BC

 Play Outdoors in Princeton

 Further up the road is Princeton, where you’ll find an abundance of outdoor recreation activities including legendary fishing.
-You’ll have some great fish stories to tell when you get home!
-Hike or cycle the Trans Canada Trail along the Kettle Valley Rail Trail from Princeton to the hamlets of Tulameen and Coalmont where you’ll only find one stop sign.
+Hike or cycle The Great Trail (formerly Trans Canada Trail) along the Kettle Valley Rail Trail from Princeton to the hamlets of Tulameen and Coalmont where you’ll only find one stop sign.

 Get off the Beaten Path at Cathedral Provincial Park